 Unlock DIY in Birmingham December 2017 >>

-Unlock Birmingham works through volunteers in Partnership with The Queen's Foundation and the Saltley Trust.
-We are developing our work in churches and communities in the more deprived areas of Birmingham, and at the same time ensuring that Methodist Deacons, and other students in training at Queen's, have oportunities to learn about Unlock's accessible and open approach to Bible enagement with oral learners in poor urban communities.
-This work is supported by the Unlock Birmingham Local Team.
+Unlock also works through volunteers in Partnership with The Queen's Foundation and the Saltley Trust.
+Through this partnership we have an annual oportity to introduce Ministry students at Queen's to Unlock's accessible and open approach to Bible enagement with oral learners in poor urban communities.

 Former Unlock Birmingham Workers